kiranofans/Individual-Android-Project_1/README.md

 # Individual-Android-Project_1

-A native Android Mobile Application for A Existing Website.
+A Native Android Mobile Application for An Existing Website.

 Creating on my own.

-May have some useless code which can be references.
+May have some unrelated code which can be references.